vyos/vyos-documentation/docs/configuration/interfaces/bonding.rst

       available link, setting this option to 0 or to 1 has the exact same effect.

+.. cfgcmd:: set interfaces bonding <interface> lacp-rate <slow|fast>

+   Option specifying the rate in which we'll ask our link partner to transmit LACPDU packets in 802.3ad mode.

+   This option only affects 802.3ad mode.

+   * slow: Request partner to transmit LACPDUs every 30 seconds

+   * fast: Request partner to transmit LACPDUs every 1 second

+   The default value is slow.

 .. cfgcmd:: set interfaces bonding <interface> hash-policy <policy>

    * **layer2** - Uses XOR of hardware MAC addresses and packet type ID field